Manhattan Murder Mystery

-Manhattan Murder Mystery is a 1993 American black comedy mystery film directed by Woody Allen, which he wrote with Marshall Brickman, and starring Alan Alda, Allen, Anjelica Huston, and Diane Keaton.
+Manhattan Murder Mystery is a 1993 American black comedy mystery film directed by Woody Allen, which he wrote with Marshall Brickman, and starring Allen, Alan Alda, Anjelica Huston, and Diane Keaton.
 The film centers on a married couple's investigation of the death of their neighbor's wife.

 The film began as an early draft of Annie Hall, which Allen co-wrote with Brickman.
 Eventually, the script evolved and principal photography took place in 1992, in the titular city.
 It was released in August 1993 to positive reviews.
 Keaton was nominated for a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
-This film marked the eighth, and most recent, collaboration between Allen and Keaton.
+This film marked the eighth and final collaboration between Allen and Keaton.

 Plot

-Larry Lipton and his wife Carol have a pleasant encounter with their older neighbors, Paul and Lillian House, in the elevator.
-The next day, Lillian dies of a heart attack, which surprises the Liptons as she appeared healthy.
+Larry Lipton, an editor at HarperCollins, and his wife Carol have a pleasant encounter in the elevator with older neighbors, Paul and Lillian House.
+They are invited to an evening with the Houses where the women exchange information on exercise routines.
+The next day, Lillian dies of a heart attack, shocking the Liptons as she appeared robust and healthy.
 They become suspicious of Paul's cheerfulness after his wife's death.
-Carol decides to investigate and visits Paul, finding an urn that contradicts his story about Lillian's burial.
-Larry becomes frustrated with Carol, but she continues to snoop and finds two tickets to Paris and hotel reservations with a woman named Helen Moss.
+When Carol brings the widower a dessert, she finds a crematory urn under his kitchen sink that contradicts his story about Lillian's burial.
+Carol decides to investigate and steals the key to the House apartment from the super, entering when Paul is away and snooping to find two tickets to Paris and hotel reservations with a woman named “Helen Moss.”
+Carol dials the code for the last number dialed, and the phone is answered by someone saying “Waldron”.
+Paul returns while Carol is snooping, narrowly missing her hiding under the bed, but she manages to sneak out undetected.
+Paul later finds her reading glasses under the bed, but Carol pretends she lost them on the first visit, supposing the glasses were kicked under the bed.
+Appalled at his wife’s breaking and entering, Larry wants her to stop.
+Obsessed, Carol engages the cooperation of their more adventurous close friend, Ted, who becomes as obsessed as Carol with the mystery.

-Carol and Ted, a close friend, track down Helen, an actress, and eavesdrop on her and Paul talking about money.
+Carol and Ted track down Helen Moss, an actress, whom they surveil.
 A few days later, Carol spots a woman who looks identical to Lillian on a passing bus.
 Larry suggests she has a twin, but Ted finds out Lillian has none.
-Larry and Carol follow her to a hotel and find her dead in the bedroom.
-When they call the police, they find no trace of the body.
-However, they find Lillian's body in the emergency exit panel of the elevator.
-They witness Paul disposing of the body in a melting furnace and hatch a plan with Marcia Fox to bring Paul to justice.
+Ted and Carol follow the bus route to the end, discovering a shabby Hotel Waldron.
+Returning later, Carol and Larry find Lillian dead in the bedroom.
+The responding police find no trace of the body.
+Carol surmises that Paul was hiding in the closet when they found the body and then moved the body.
+Later, Carol and Larry find Lillian's body in the emergency exit panel of the elevator.
+They see Paul putting the body in a car and witness him disposing of the body by dropping it into an industrial melting furnace.